ikheetbas/Verhalen/README.md

 # NPO Resource Manager

 ## Installation instructions
-For local deployment you can run it in 2 ways: in Docker and just local on your pc.
+For local deployment you can run it in 2 ways:
+- in Docker or
+- local on your pc
-If you can deploy it in Docker, than that is the easier, since all dependencies (python, libraries and postgres database) are included in the Docker images.
+The preferred way is to deploy it in Docker,since all dependencies (python, libraries and postgres database) are included in the Docker images.
 Only debugging and accessing the database is harder.

 ### Installation in Docker on your desktop
 Global steps (to be refined later)